Audi e-tron costs, insurance, warranty & tax

 As of March 2020, the Audi e-tron enjoys the total exemption from road tax that previously applied to more affordable (sub-£40,000) zero-emissions cars.
 It's also exempt from the London Congestion Charge until 2025.

 In This Review

 - 1VerdictAudi's first production electric car is impressive, but also outclassed by rivals like the Jaguar I-Pace and Tesla Model X

-- 3Running costs - currently readingThe usual electric-car advantages apply here, but there's no getting around the fact the Audi e-tron is expensive to buy initially
+- 3Running costs & insurance - currently readingThe usual electric-car advantages apply here, but there's no getting around the fact the Audi e-tron is expensive to buy initially

 - 4Performance, motor & driveThe Audi e-tron is comfortable and smooth, but far from the last word in sportiness